Grow Your Faith Through Many Events and Activities

-Fr.
-Gabriel Richard is offering a spring break (April 23 – 29, 2019) mission trip for FGR seniors who have completed at least 3 years of Spanish.
+Father Gabriel Richard High School is offers a spring break mission trip for FGR seniors who have completed at least 3 years of Spanish.
+Juniors may also apply but seniors who qualify will have priority.
 Renewal Ministries, a Catholic organization dedicated to mission work around the globe (www.renewalministries.net), will coordinate onsite logistics in Mexico and prepare the students for their mission experience.
 They will provide for the physical needs of the students (lodging, food, transportation, etc.), arrange the service projects to be done in cooperation with the local volunteers and parish community in Mexico City, and lead the group throughout the week.

 Students will spend three days serving in the Neza Garbage Dump on the northern outskirts of Mexico City; they will visit a government-run home for elderly men and an orphanage for disabled children.
 There will also be some cultural activities, such as visiting the Shrine of Guadalupe, the Pyramids, and the market place.
 To learn more about the mission trip you can watch a video from our most recent trip in 2019 at: www.youtube.com/watch?v=t4BWXIs_HJ8&t=29s

 Due to the rigorous nature of the trip students are selected based on an application, a recommendation, academic and behavioral history, and a possible interview.
-During the course of the year students will participant in a mandatory monthly meeting to prepare for the trip and help organize fundraising efforts in the FGR community.
-Applications for the mission trip are available in either WORD or PDF format (please click one) and are due no later than August 24, 2018.
-You must also submit a referral form, available in WORD or PDF format.
-Completed applications can either be emailed to Ms. Herbeck or hand delivered to Mr. Sean Donovan in the FGR Office of Campus Ministry.
-For more information please contact Debbie Herbeck at: firstname.lastname@example.org or 734-277-2095.
+During the course of the year students will participate in a mandatory monthly meeting to prepare for the trip and help organize fundraising efforts in the FGR community.
+Applications for a mission trip are due in September each year.